chnm/serendipomatic/README.md

 pointing you to materials you might not have discovered.
 At the very least, the magical input-output process helps you step back and look at your work from a new perspective.
 Give it a whirl.
 Your sources may surprise you.

+Thanks to everyone who voted for us in the Digital Humanities Awards 2013.
+We won 'Best use of DH for fun'!

 Installation notes for developers
 ---------------------------------